phzfi/phz-pgvector/README.md

 ### 1.1.
 Business Vision

-Use self-hosted vector store for free and for dev envs
+Use self-hosted vector store for free and for dev envs.
+Licensed under MIT license.

 ### 1.2.
 Task Management